-Organise for group photos to be taken
+Organise group photos to be taken

-The earlier you organise for group photos to be scheduled, the surer you can be of the photographs to be delivered by copy deadline.
+The earlier you organise for group photos to be scheduled, the surer you can be of the photographs to be delivered by the copy deadline.
 Name spellings must be checked for accuracy, captions have to be created and the final number of photos needs to be accommodated in the page layouts.
-Never take it for granted that all teams, departments, classes and boards will be available at the same time for the photo shoot.
+Never take it for granted that all teams, departments, classes and boards will be available at the same time for the photoshoot.
 It will be easier to organise if scheduled early in the year.